|Home of Mega Millions and Powerball, the USA's biggest multi-state lottery games.|

 What determines the size of the jackpot?

 The jackpot starts at a minimum of $40 million.
-For every consecutive drawing in which there is no winner, the jackpot is increased in relation to ticket sales.
+For every consecutive drawing in which there is no winner, the jackpot is increased in relation to ticket sales, but will always be increased by a minimum of $10 million.
 When the jackpot becomes excessively large, it may increase substantially due to increased ticket sales.
 After a drawing in which one or more tickets wins the top prize, the jackpot is reset to the minimum $40 million level.
 The jackpot is divided evenly among all tickets winning the top prize in one drawing.

 I heard there is a limit on the jackpot size.
 Is that true?